jepstein-eagle/adaptable/README.md

 ## Help

-Further information about AdaptableBlotter.JS is available at www.adaptabletools.com.
+Further information about the Adaptable Blotter is available at www.adaptabletools.com.

 Additionally, there is detailed Help at https://adaptabletools.zendesk.com/hc/en-us.